atxsm/mentoring-skeleton-java/README.rst

     Total time: 6.075 secs

 which as you can see cleaned all previously generated artifacts, compiled our production code and test code, and ran all tests.

 All code under src/main/java is automatically managed by the system as production code.
 By default, every Junit test found under src/main/test is included in the suite of tests run.
-There's already stub production code (App.java) and stub test code (AppTest.java) in these directories to get you started.

 Some Details